• Skip to main content

 Rice krispie protein bars cut into squares with M&M's.

-You can cut these bars into 9 squares or cut those squares into 18 triangles for smaller portions.
-You can also double the recipe to feed more people!
+• Portions - You can cut these bars into 9 squares or cut those squares into 18 triangles for smaller portions.

-Can I Make this Protein Rice Crispy Bar Recipe Gluten Free?
+Can I make this Protein Rice Crispy Bar recipe gluten-free?

-Can I Make Peanut Butter Rice Krispy Treats with different kinds of cereal?
+Can I make Peanut Butter Rice Krispy Treats with different kinds of cereal?

 Yes!
 If you really want to switch things up, these Rice Krispie peanut butter squares can be made by substituting Cheerios, Chex, Reeses Puffs, Kix, Cocoa Puffs, Cocoa Krispies, or even combinations!
 Really any cereal out there will work, but since peanut butter is your main flavor, avoid colored fruit flavored cereals like Fruity Pebbles.